apache/mesos/docs/configuration.md

 </tr>
 <tr>
   <td>
-    --max_slave_ping_timeouts=VALUE
+    --max_agent_ping_timeouts=VALUE
   </td>
   <td>
-The number of times a slave can fail to respond to a ping from the master.
-Slaves that do not respond within
+The number of times a agent can fail to respond to a ping from the master.
+Agents that do not respond within
-<code>max_slave_ping_timeouts</code> ping retries will be asked to shutdown.
+<code>max_agent_ping_timeouts</code> ping retries will be asked to shutdown.
 (default: 5)
   </td>
 </tr>